mt1022/cubar/cran-comments.md

 ## revdepcheck results

-0 packages depends on this package currently.
+0 packages depend on this package currently.

 * OK: 0
 * BROKEN: 0